Insurance Producer Application Background Questions: What You Need to Know BEFORE You Apply

 If you answer “YES” to a background question you must provide complete details and documentation as requested in the application.
 If necessary, DIFS may request additional documentation.

-If you answer "NO" and we later find the answer should have been "YES," your application will be denied.
+If you answer “NO” to a background question and we later find the answer should have been “YES,” your application may be denied.